'Time To Act': Venezuelans Who Fled To Colombia Are Eager To Oust Maduro

 At a nearby table, 72-year-old Ligia Blanco sits holding a cane.
 She begins to cry when she imagines what lies in store for her native Venezuela.

-Blanco says she, too, wants Maduro out, and she desperately yearns for an end to the crisis that drove her and her neighbors to the charity kitchen.
-But she fears the country's problems would get much worse before they get better, especially if foreign powers invade.
+Blanco says she, too, wants Maduro out.
+She still lives in Venezuela but walks across the border to this Colombian charity kitchen for meals.

+She fears that Venezuela's problems would get much worse before they get better, especially if foreign powers invade.

 "I don't even know what to think about it," she says through tears.
 "People say they're going to come launching bombs and it will go like when they killed Gadhafi and the Arabs."